 Protein – What Is Protein?

 What is protein?
 Carbohydrates, proteins, and fats are the three main macronutrients that we require in our diet.
 When a person starts a low carbohydrate (carb) diet, they will eat more protein and healthy fat to meet their daily calorie requirements.
-So, proteins are needed in your diet.
+So, enough protein is needed in your diet to keep your hair, nails, skin, joints, tendons, intestines, and bones healthy.
+Because of this, many people supplement their diets with collagen.

 1. Meat & Seafood